technovangelist/OllamaModelFile-VSCodeExtension/README.md

-# Ollama Model File README
+# Ollama Model File Extension for VS Code

 Ollama is the best way to run AI Models on your laptop.
 This extension will help you create and run those models.